marcblank/marcblank.github.io/docs/CVE.md

 ![](GreenOrange.png)

-•	Up to 10 **Global onstants** can be defined on the plugin page; each of them can be set for *all* of your NINA Profiles, or can be set on a per-profile basis.
+•	Up to 10 **Global Constants** can be defined on the plugin page; each of them can be set for *all* of your NINA Profiles, or can be set on a per-profile basis.

 ![](Globals.png)